Azure/azure-cli/doc/preview_install_guide.md

 ## Docker

-> Note that our docker images contain the latest code from the master branch and **does not match** the
+> Note that our docker images contain the latest code from the master branch.
-> same "partner build" as the other methods in this document.
->
-> As of 8/9, the docker image contains **incomplete versions** of WebApp and Redis Cache.

 Run
 ```shell